 To all bands and entertainers out there.
 Deal with this now or you will get absolutely nowhere.
 If it is a repetitive problem, fire them.
 Find band members that are willing to give 100% to make it happen or prepare to sit in anonymity for a very long time if not forever.

 Let’s look at an Olympic level athlete for example.
-Most American Olympic level athletes are no differentthan entertainers.
+Most American Olympic level athletes are no different than entertainers.
 They make no money from their profession.
-Very few athletes make any money at all and have to work a regular job, scrimp, save and try to find endorsement dollars just like any entertainer.
-The great old United States of America doesn’t pay for or provide anything for it’s athlete’s like most other countries so it is completely upon the athletes to make do with what they have.
+Very few athletes make any money and have work a regular job, scrimp, save and try to find endorsement dollars just like any entertainer.
+The great old United States of America does’t pay for or provide anything for it’s athlete’s like most other countries so it is completely upon the athletes to make do with what they have.
 They have to become the very best at what they do in the same harsh environment that any entertainer does.
 They have no money, huge bills to pay for coaches, fees, travel etc… We are talking at least tens of thousands every year just to train and compete only a few times a year to achieve the world wide platform they are looking to get to.
-What differentiates these successful people from the other unsuccessful in sports or any other entertainment medium?
-Let’s take a look.

-Almost every entertainer I have met is like this.
+Almost every entertainer I have met isn’t like this.
 They whine and complain how no one takes them serious.
-They say things like “if only I could get someone to….”
+They say things like “if only I could get some to….”
 In other words, they want other people to do the real work.
 The booking, the planing, the social media, the PR…. everything and pay them almost nothing for it.
-Heck most don’t even know what the average pay is anymore, they still think it’s 1985 and that everyone one works of a small commission based on massive label guarantees.
-This is the most infuriating thing about the entertainment business when working with musicians.
+Heck most don’t even know what they average pay is anymore, they still think it’s 1985.
+This is the most infuriating thing about the entertainment business.

 Look at your goals and career like your are training for that gold medal and make it happen.
 You are the only one that can and no one else will put that kind of effort to back you, if you won’t do if for yourself.